ohoh000/Google-Data-Analytics-Certificate-Capstone-Project/README.md

 * Total Rides by Bike Type
 ![image](https://github.com/user-attachments/assets/60a2b2e0-489d-40e1-b9af-c37508324850)
-    - Classic and Electric bikes are the most uused ride type for both Casuals and Members
+    - Classic and Electric bikes are the most used ride type for both Casuals and Members
     - Members use Electric bikes more than Classic
     - Electric scooters were the least used mode for both Members and Casuals